kajisha/irails/README.md

 ### License

-Copyright © 2013-15, IRuby contributors and the Ruby Science Foundation.
+Copyright © 2013-15, Hiroshi Kajisha, IRuby contributors and the Ruby Science Foundation.

 All rights reserved.

-IRuby, along with [SciRuby](http://sciruby.com/), is licensed under the MIT license.
+IRuby, along with [SciRuby](http://scirails.com/), is licensed under the MIT license.
 See the [LICENSE](LICENSE) file for details.